This is a short summary of a case where we succeeded in challenging a stepmother’s Will.

-Our client brought a claim challenging the validity of his stepmother’s will made in 2006 (and her previous 2003 will) on the grounds of lack of testamentary capacity and undue influence.
+Our client brought his claim challenging the validity of his stepmother’s Will made in 2006 (and her previous 2003 Will) on the grounds of lack of testamentary capacity and undue influence.

-She died in 2008 leaving a net estate in the region of £400,000.
-Our client would have inherited the vast majority of the estate under the terms of the 2000 will.
+When the stepmother died she left a net estate in the region of £400,000.
+Our client would have inherited the vast majority of the estate under the terms of the 2000 Will.

 Our client decided that he should get legal representation and contacted us just two months before the trial.
 We are highly experienced in dealing with disputes between stepchildren and stepparents and familiar with the law governing these cases.
 We reviewed the papers and agreed to take the claim on.